 New Zealand prime minister Chris Hipkins said he didn't have TikTok on his phone and added, “I'm not that hip and trendy”.

-Last week, Belgium announced it was banning TikTok from devices owned or paid for by Belgium's federal government over worries about cybersecurity, privacy, and misinformation for at least six months, the country's prime minister said.
+On March 10, Belgium announced it was banning TikTok from devices owned or paid for by Belgium's federal government over worries about cybersecurity, privacy, and misinformation for at least six months, the country's prime minister said.

 Responding to Belgium’s announcement, TikTok said it was "disappointed at this suspension, which is based on basic misinformation about our company,” adding that they were "readily available to meet with officials to address any concerns and set the record straight on misconceptions".